testem/testem/README.md

 * [Jenkins TAP plugin](https://wiki.jenkins-ci.org/display/JENKINS/TAP+Plugin)
 * [TeamCity TAP plugin](https://github.com/pavelsher/teamcity-tap-parser)

-It is recommended to use [PhantomJS](http://www.phantomjs.org/) with Testem in CI mode.
+It is recommended to use [PhantomJS](http://www.phantomjs.org/) with Testem in CI mode - in which case it is automatically launched.
 More on PhantomJS below.

 Configuration File
 ------------------